Perturbative analysis of the Wess-Zumino flow: Summary

-Gradient flows have been successfully applied to various research such as non-perturbative renormalization group, holographic descriptions of field theory and lattice simulations.
+Gradient flows have been successfully applied to various research such as nonperturbative renormalization group, holographic descriptions of field theory, and lattice simulations.
 In addition, supersymmetry has been actively studied in particle physics in a variety of ways.
 Therefore, supersymmetric gradient flows can be expected to have various applications.
-Some of the techniques developed in this article will be very useful for subsequent studies using supersymmetric gradient flows.
+The techniques developed in this article will be very useful for subsequent studies using supersymmetric gradient flows.